jeremiemartel/ft_printf_checker/README.md

 How to launch tests:

-	*	Copy your libftprintf.a file in the root dir
+	*	Modify the variable LIBPATH in Makefile, with the path to your project

 	*	make && make test || make && ./libunit-test